grey-software/personal-website-starter-nuxt/deploy/Netlify.md

 ![change name](https://i.imgur.com/QGG36GM.png)

-Click on <b>change site name</b> and give your own name but must be unique.
+Click on <b>change site name</b> and change your site name which must be unique.

-Finally you have deployed your first site with your own name.
+Finally, you have deployed your first site.
 Here is the template we deployed following above 6 steps:

 [my-001-site.netlify.app](my-001-site.netlify.app)